 With a normal nested subquery, the inner SELECT query runs first and executes once, returning values to be used by the main query.
 A correlated subquery, however, executes once for each candidate row considered by the outer query.
 In other words, the inner query is driven by the outer query.

-SELECT last_name, salary, department_id FROM employees outer WHERE salary > (SELECT AVG(salary) FROM employees WHERE department_id = outer.department_id);
+SELECT last_name, salary, department_id FROM employees outer WHERE salary > (SELECT AVG(salary) FROM employees WHERE department_id = outer.department_id group by department_id);

-Other use of correlation are in UPDATE and DELETE
+Other use of correlation is in UPDATE and DELETE

 CORRELATED UPDATE :